kschweiger/TF4ttHFH/README.md

 #### Evaluation
-Evaluating a training done with `train_autoencoder.py` (it requires some of the output files) can be done with the `eval_autoencoder.py` script.
+Evaluating a training done with `train_autoencoder.py` can be done with the `eval_autoencoder.py` script.
+The evaluation script requires some additionl files saved during training.
 It requires only a config to be passed with the `--config` flag.

 ### Classification DNN
 In the config the follow parameters of the network can be set: